realsale/v-datatable/README.md

 > ```js
 > import Vue from "vue";
 > import App from "./App.vue";
-> import DataTable from "v-datatable";
+> import DataTable from "vjs-datatable";
 >
 > Vue.use(DataTable);
 >